 One partner’s perceived “need” for validation crashes headlong into the “need” of the other not to be controlled.
 Both end up feeling hurt, angry, and wronged.

-High emotional reactivity makes us intolerant of differences (you have to see the world the way I do), narcissistic (incapable of seeing other perspectives), all-or-nothing (you’re on a pedestal or you’re a demon), and dependent on the current emotional state, which in turn depends on the current physiological state (uncomfortable, tired, hungry, thirsty, overstimulated, or ill).
-When blame is added to the mix, partners seem like opponents first and eventually like enemies.
+High emotional reactivity makes us intolerant of differences (you have to see the world the way I do), narcissistic (incapable of seeing other perspectives), all-or-nothing (you’re on a pedestal, or you’re a demon), and dependent on the current emotional state, which in turn depends on the current physiological state (uncomfortable, tired, hungry, thirsty, overstimulated, or ill).
+When blame is added to the mix, partners seem like opponents first, and eventually like enemies.

 The Automatic Defense System

-Emotional reactivity puts most interactions in the control of an invisible automatic defense system, which is most often triggered inadvertently, by body language, facial expressions, tension, distractedness, hesitations, impatience, discomfort, or eagerness.
+Emotional reactivity puts most interactions in the control of an invisible automatic defense system, which is most often triggered inadvertently by body language, facial expressions, tension, distractedness, hesitations, impatience, discomfort, or eagerness.
 It’s activated almost entirely unconsciously; by the time you're aware of any feelings, it's in an advanced stage.

 Although the automatic defense system operates in workplace relationships, it does most of its damage in family interactions.
 Think of your gut reaction when your partner avoids looking at you or merely sighs.
-Think of how you react when you hear the front door close, even before your partner enters the room or says something with “that tone," gets that “facial expression,” or rolls those eyes.
+Think of how you react when you hear the front door close, even before your partner enters the room or says something with “that tone," gets "that facial expression,” or rolls those eyes.
 Suddenly you find yourself in a defensive posture, prepared for the worst.

 When you’re both defensive, bad things are likely to happen.
 All good defense systems have preemptive strike capability.
 The missiles seem to start flying on their own, with no one giving the order.
 You find yourself in a battle of cold shoulders, curt exchanges, or hot arguments.
 You both feel powerless, irritable, impatient, resentful, or angry.
 You have an impulse to walk away, ignore, criticize, yell, or devalue.

 I’ll explore how to lessen emotional reactivity and deactivate the automatic defense system in a later post.
-If you can’t wait, take a look at my book, Empowered Love.